There's no other career in the financial world like one with DCAA.

 You can meet the basic requirements for an auditor position in either of the following ways:

-- Have a bachelor's degree in business administration, finance, or public administration that includes 24 semester hours of accounting (may include up to 6 hours in business law).
+- Bachelor's degree in business administration, finance, or public administration that includes 24 semester hours of accounting (may include up to 6 hours in business law).

-At least 4 years of experience in accounting/auditing and one of the following:
+At least 4 years of experience in an accounting/auditing career plus one of the following:

 - 24 semester hours in accounting/auditing (may include up to 6 hours in business law); OR

 - Licensed as a Certified Public Accountant (CPA) or Certified Internal Auditor (CIA); OR

 - Degree in another field that includes at least 15 semester hours in accounting/auditing.

 Review the OPM basic qualifications here or see how DCAA entry-level positions relate to various GS pay levels here.

 If you have satisfied the basic requirements of eligibility in your application, you will be selected to complete the application assessment.
 Candidates who earn a passing score will be able to interview for the position.
 Learn more about applicant testing here.

 What Makes a Great Auditor?